-31.0 Unlicensed Family Entertainment Centre Gaming Machine Permits.
+32.0 Unlicensed Family Entertainment Centre Gaming Machine Permits.

-- 31.1 Unlicensed family entertainment centres (UFEC) are able to offer only category D machines in reliance on a Gaming Machine Permit.
+- 32.1 Unlicensed family entertainment centres (UFEC) are able to offer only category D machines in reliance on a Gaming Machine Permit.
 Any number of category D machines can be made available with such a permit, although there may be other considerations, such as Fire Regulations and health and safety, to take into account.
-Permits cannot be issued in respect of vessels or vehicles. - 31.2 UFECs are premises which are 'wholly or mainly' used for making gaming machines available.
-The permit cannot therefore be granted for an entire shopping centre, airport or bowling alley, for example. - 31.3 A permit lapses if the Licensing Authority informs the permit holder that the premises are not being used as a Family Entertainment Centre (FEC). - 31.4 If the operator wishes to make category C machines available in addition to category D machines, the Operator will need to apply for a 'Gaming Machine General Operating Licence (Family Entertainment Centre)' from the Commission and a premises licence from the licensing authority. - 31.5 The Gambling Commission's Guidance states: ".....An application for a permit may be granted only if the Licensing Authority is satisfied that the premises will be used as an unlicensed FEC, and if the Chief Officer of Police has been consulted on the application.
-In accordance with the Guidance, this Licensing Authority will expect applicants to demonstrate: - A full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs - That an applicant has no relevant convictions, those that are set out in Schedule 7 of the Act - That staff are trained to have a full understanding of the maximum stakes and prizes - 31.6 We note that a Licensing Authority can grant or refuse a licence but cannot attach conditions to this type of permit. - 31.7 This Licensing Authority will expect the applicant to submit a plan of the premises and show that there are policies and procedures in place to protect children from harm.
-Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 31.8 The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures / training for staff as regards suspected truant school children on the premises, measures / training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems on / around the premises.
+Permits cannot be issued in respect of vessels or vehicles. - 32.2 UFECs are premises which are 'wholly or mainly' used for making gaming machines available.
+The permit cannot therefore be granted for an entire shopping centre, airport or bowling alley, for example.
+Typically, the machines would be in a designated enclosed area. - 32.3 A permit lapses if the Licensing Authority informs the permit holder that the premises are not being used as a Family Entertainment Centre (FEC). - 32.4 If the operator wishes to make category C machines available in addition to category D machines, the Operator will need to apply for a 'Gaming Machine General Operating Licence (Family Entertainment Centre)' from the Gambling Commission and a premises licence from the licensing authority.

+- 32.5 The Gambling Commission's Guidance states: ".....An application for a permit may be granted only if the Licensing Authority is satisfied that the premises will be used as an unlicensed FEC, and if the Chief Officer of Police has been consulted on the application.
+In accordance with the Guidance issued by the Gambling Commission, this Licensing Authority will expect applicants to demonstrate: - A full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs - That an applicant has no relevant convictions, those that are set out in Schedule 7 of the Act - That staff are trained to have a full understanding of the maximum stakes and prizes - 32.6 We note that a Licensing Authority can grant or refuse a licence but cannot attach conditions to this type of permit. - 32.7 This Licensing Authority will expect the applicant to submit a plan of the premises and show that there are policies and procedures in place to protect children from harm.
+Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 32.8 The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures / training for staff as regards suspected truant school children on the premises, measures / training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems on / around the premises.

-32.0 Premises Licensed to Sell Alcohol
+33.0 Premises Licensed to Sell Alcohol

-- 32.1 There is provision in the Act for premises licensed to sell alcohol for consumption on the premises, to automatically have 2 gaming machines, of categories C and/or D. The premises merely need to notify the Licensing Authority.
-The Licensing Authority can remove the automatic authorisation in respect of any particular premises if: - The person ceases to be the holder of the on-premises alcohol licence for the premises, the automatic entitlement to the two gaming machines also ceases.
-Whoever applies for the new premises alcohol licence would also need to apply under section 282(2), notifying the Licensing Authority of their intention to make the gaming machines available for use and paying the prescribed fee - Provision of the machines is not reasonably consistent with the pursuit of the Licensing Objectives - Gaming has taken place on the premises that breaches a condition of Section 282 for example the gaming machines have been made available that do not comply with requirements on the location and operation of gaming machines - The premises are mainly used for gaming - An offence under the Gambling Act has been committed on the premises
+- 33.1 There is provision in the Act for premises licensed to sell alcohol for consumption on the premises, to automatically have 2 gaming machines, of categories C and/or D. The premises must give notice to the Licensing Authority of their intention to make gaming machines available and must pay the prescribed fee.
+The Licensing Authority can remove the automatic authorisation in respect of any particular premises if: - Provision of the machines is not reasonably consistent with the pursuit of the Licensing Objectives - Gaming has taken place on the premises that breaches a condition of Section 282 for example the gaming machines have been made available that do not comply with requirements on the location and operation of gaming machines - The premises are mainly used for gaming - An offence under the Gambling Act has been committed on the premises